- Employment Law Guide

 Who is Covered

 The Occupational Safety and Health Act of 1970 (OSH Act) is administered by the Occupational Safety and Health Administration (OSHA).
-In general, the OSH Act covers all employers and their employees in the 50 states, the District of Columbia, Puerto Rico, and other U.S. territories.
-Coverage is provided either directly by the Federal Occupational Safety and Health Administration or by an OSHA-approved state job safety and health plan.
-Employees of the U.S. Postal Service also are covered.
+The OSH Act covers most private sector employers and their employees in the 50 states, the District of Columbia, Puerto Rico, and other U.S. territories.
+Coverage is provided either directly by the Federal OSHA or by an OSHA-approved state job safety and health plan.

 The Act does not cover: